Turing-MOD4-Cross-Pollination/be-help-yourself/README.md

 ### Get All Resources By Category
 Returns all resources from the database that have a specified category.
 The attributes id, name, website, street, city, state, zip code, contact, notes, category, subcategory, and favorited can also be requested for each resource.

-If successful, response will contain all resources in JSON format.
+If successful, response will contain all relevant resources in JSON format.

 **Sample Request Query:**